Generating Jupyter notebooks from text files

 After all, who doesn’t love text files?
 Gloriously simple, ready made for your favorite text editor and perfect for version control.

 We at QuantEcon share your views.
 So, being the good, fun loving and thoughtful people that we are, we’ve built us all a new tool called Jupinx.
-Jupinx is a Sphinx extension that converts reStructuredText files (RST files) into Jupyter notebooks.
+Jupinx is a command line utility that makes it easier to setup projects that use the sphinxcontrib-jupyter extension that converts reStructuredText files (RST files) into Jupyter notebooks.

 How it works